Thermal conductivity

 water @ 140°F (60°C) 0,644

-flucon's Measuring system LAMBDA allows you to determine the temperature-dependent thermal conductivity of liquids, pastes or gels with ease.
-With its hot-wire technology the LAMBDA is both precise and comfortable to handle.
-Its measuring range from 0,01 to 2 W/(m*K) and its temperature range -50°C to 150°C (HT version for even higher temperatures available) make it the perfect tool for your thermal fluid analysis.
+flucon's LAMBDA Thermal Conductivity Meter allows you to determine the temperature-dependent thermal conductivity of liquids, pastes or gels with ease.
+With its transient hot-wire technology, LAMBDA is both highly accurate and very easy to handle.
+Its measuring range from 0,01 to 2 W/(m*K) and its temperature range -50°C to 300°C make it the perfect tool for your thermal fluid analysis.

-• Laboratory measurement of the thermal conductivity as a function of temperature and pressure using a transient measuring method preventing an influence of convective flow of heat on the measuring result
+• Laboratory measurement of the thermal conductivity as a function of temperature and/or pressure by means of LAMBDA's transient hot-wire method, preventing any influence of convective flow of heat on the measuring result